 Data will be analyzed used SPSS.
-For pilot study data kappa will be used to look a the agreement for caseness (i.e. scoring above the cut-offs for clinical concern) between SDQ and the RCADS in the 2 versions.
-Internal consistency will be compared and items scores for the two groups compared across item scores, subscale scores and total scores
+For pilot study data kappa will be used to look at the agreement for caseness (i.e. scoring above the cut-offs for clinical concern) between the SDQ and the RCADS in the 2 versions.
+Internal consistency will be compared and items and scores for the two groups compared across item scores, subscale scores and total scores.

-For the main study descriptive scores will be analyzed and the prevalence of poss clinical disorder calculated.
-Finally factors (e.g. gender, age, parent education) influence emotional difficulties will be explored.
+For the main study descriptive scores will be analyzed and the prevalence of possible clinical disorder calculated.
+Finally factors (e.g. gender, age, parent education) influencing emotional difficulties will be explored.